mcdemarco/the-new-kitchen-cookbook/quick-bread/cornbread.md

 The original recipe called for margarine.
 I have never owned a stick of margarine, so I'm guessing I substituted oil for the margarine, but Crisco or coconut oil might also work.
 I may have tried Crisco at some point.
 Applesauce is another popular replacement for butter or oil.

 For a dairy cornbread or corn muffins, I use white flour, the lower sugar value, the lower oil value, the higher salt value, and lactose-free milk.
+[Smitten Kitchen recommends](https://smittenkitchen.com/2015/02/perfect-corn-muffins/) cooking the cornmeal in milk until it thickens, then cooling it down with the other liquids before adding egg.
+(I'd pour it into a chilled bowl as well.)
+You could also try soaking (in milk or water) if you have the time.

 With water, use the higher oil value.